webreinvent/vaah-docs/content/7.vaahflutter/5.directory_structure/3.vaahextendflutter/5.services/2.notification/3.internal/3.services/implement_a_new_service.md

 ---
 toc: true
-title:Implementing a New Internal Notification Service
+title: Implementing a New Internal Notification Service
 ---